Worst practices for social media customer service

 Automation in social media can be an excellent tool when used properly, but unfortunately, not everyone understands what that proper use is.

-It's acceptable to have something like an automated reply for new followers thanking them for the follow, but setting up an automated message for any and every mention is counterintuitive to customer service.
+It's acceptable to have something like an automated reply for new followers thanking them for the follow, but setting up an automated message for any and every mention is counterintuitive to exceptional customer service.

 Not only will it come off as lazy and useless, but it will also signal your followers that you do not care for them.